adler-j/ryanwattersme/content/about.md

 #### Content

-All content for the site is written in clean, semantic [markdown](https://daringfireball.net/projects/markdown/).
+All content for the site is written in clean, semantic [markdown](https://daringfireball.net/projects/markdown/) according to the latest [commonmark spec](http://spec.commonmark.org/).
 Extensions to the markdown are rendered on the client via [several JavaScript modules](https://github.com/rdwatters/ryanwattersme/tree/master/assets/js/modules).
 That said, my aim was to create CMS-independent content that could be easily ported to any [static site generator](https://www.staticgen.com/) that interprets markdown files with embedded yaml.

 #### Design